michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 ## What the Blazor!?

-Lots of C# developers have been dabbling or building with Blazor for a while now, but, for the uninitiated, what is it?
+C# developers have been dabbling or building with Blazor for a while now, but, for the uninitiated, what is it?
 In simplest terms, Blazor allows you to build web applications using C# instead of, or in tandem with, JavaScript *(sorry for using the "J"-word.)* With Blazor, you can build